We caught up with Colombian bassist, singer, and songwriter Soy Emilia to celebrate the release of her debut album ‘Reconstrucción’.

 We caught up with Soy Emilia to chat about her career, new album and life as an independent female artist.

-I started singing when I was seven years old in the school choir, and learned to play the guitar when I was 10.
-During that time, I used to experiment with the guitar and melodies and inventing some lyrics.
-At the age of 12, my school bought some new instruments, and one of them was an electric bass and since I saw that instrument I wanted to learn how to play it.
+I started singing when I was seven years old in the school choir and learned to play the guitar when I was 10.
+During that time, I used to experiment with the guitar and melodies and invent some lyrics.
+At the age of 12, my school bought some new instruments, and one of them was an electric bass since I saw that instrument I wanted to learn how to play it.
 I’ve been playing bass for 14 years.

 While I was studying music at university, I was also working on a few music projects.
 It wasn’t until 2015, when I graduated from music, that I decided I didn’t want my future to be in someone else’s hands.
 I took some time to get to know myself and the kind of music I liked.
 I took inspiration from artists like Ibeyi and Mitú and built a concept for my solo project Soy Emilia, taking a risk for the rest of my life.

 The music was inspired by artists like Ibeyi and Mitú, but the concept of the project was inspired by powerful Latin American women projects like Javiera Mena, Franciasca Valenzuela, and Elsa y Elmar.
 The result was an album of powerful and colorful music for dancing, with lyrics speaking from the mind of a strong woman.

 Yes, Estallar is a confession of love for someone you like, but for some reason, you have never been together.
 In the lyrics, I invite that person to leave everything behind and stop worrying because we can not resist being apart any longer.

 It is not a secret that releasing an album today needs to have a strategy behind it to minimize the risk of losing the music in it.
 It's better to have single releases so that you can get to know your audience and start experimenting with what may or may not work.
 I decided to build my album by releasing a new song every two or three months, testing each song until we had the right final track listing for the album.